 When we talk about “wide windows,” we refer to windows with a width greater than 4‘.
 This covers full wall windows that stretch far beyond what normal window treatments would cover.
 When designing for wide windows, Charlotte homeowners might want to think about how well a window treatment will let them keep their privacy and block light and temperature flow that wide windows usually allow.
 Lastly, wide window treatments should be low maintenance in operating, since there’s a lot of real estate that they’ll need to cover.

-Angled windows (sometimes called “rake” windows) are popping up more and more in modern home design.
+Angled or rake windows are popping up more and more in Charlotte home design.
 An issue with rake window treatments, similar to octagon windows, is finding one that fits your unique window geometry.
-Keep in mind as well that many angled windows are in spots that are hard to reach, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t have to operate often is typically best for rake windows.
+Keep in mind as well that many angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that you don’t have to operate often is typically best for rake windows.

 Our recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can typically be set at a single, perfect angle without ever needing to be readjusted - perfect for windows in hard to reach places.